 Strange blotches, unsightly streaks, and everything is printing out an odd shade of pink.
 Printouts like this are not ideal, but there is a simple solution that’ll stop you wondering; ‘why is my printer printing pink?’
 All you’ll need to do is a couple of simple test that shouldn’t leave you covered in pink ink either.
 Here’s a guide on how to fix your pink printing problems.

-Common printer to page technology processes colour in four parts; cyan, magenta, yellow and black, or toner.
-This colour model is called CMYK and works by creating different colour combinations with the four colours to get the best colour grade for print.
-With this, the ink cartridges in your inkjet or colour laser printer are split up into these four colours.
-From time to time one colour may run out before another, but this depends on the colours you tend to print the most often.
+Your printer may be printing pink as the other cartridges have run out.
+Common printer to page technology processes colour in four parts; cyan, magenta, yellow and black (CMYK), or toner.
+The ink cartridges in your inkjet or colour laser printer are split up into four colours.
+From time to time one colour may run out before another.

 For example, if you’re printing a seaside setting and the sea prints a pinkish colour, your cyan cartridge may need refilling.
 If this seaside picture should have red beach huts, but they are now an unnatural shade of pink, you have run out of yellow ink.
 A modern printer will automatically try and make up the colour that’s missing with what’s left in the remaining coloured ink, but you’ll always have a dominant colour.
 In this case the dominant colour is magenta.